peterkaminski/nxcTestVault/to-do list and notes.md

 2024-07-07:
  - "Edit the page" code in the test-pypi package ToBeTested
 	 - exclude "Edit this page" button from README and Sidebar (nxc 0.1.13)
-- TODO: review and organize the `nxc` templates directory
+- WIP: review and organize the `nxc` templates directory

 - TEST: does editing this page initiate a netlify rebuild?
 YES!